pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

      "folder/*": []
    }

-If you'd like to remove the left sidebar from **all** pages of your documentation, use this pattern:
+If you'd like to remove the primary sidebar from **all** pages of your documentation, use this pattern:

 .. code-block:: python